 How to Invest in the Chinese stock market

-There are at least four ways a foreigner can get exposure on the Chinese markets:
+There are at least four ways a foreigner can get exposure to the Chinese markets:

 Anyone looking to invest directly in companies should consider focusing on blue-chip companies in China.
 These companies are readily established, and they have deep financial operations and a bigger shareholder base, thus offering investors greater safety in a region still characterized by uncertainty.

-Many of them are listed directly on U.S. based stock-exchanges via American Depositary Shares (ADS), making it more accessible for retail investors to get exposure to Chinese stock markets.
+Many of them are listed directly on U.S.-based exchanges via American Depositary Shares (ADS), making it more accessible for retail investors to get exposure to Chinese stock markets.